Clarington: Attractions

 Enniskillen, which is located in the northern part of Clarington, was the birthplace of Samuel McLaughlin.
 Mr. McLaughlin started the McLaughlin Motor Car Co. in 1904 and was one of the first major automobile manufacturers in Canada, which evolved into General Motors of Canada.
 Enniskillen is home to the Enniskillen General Store which opened in 1840 and stills operates today.

 Clarington is home to Jungle Cat World.

 Clarington Museums & Archives is the local museum in the municipality.

 Clarington is home to Camp 30, a World War II Prisoner-of-war camp, and located on Lambs Road, in Bowmanville.

 Clarington is also home to Brimacombe, a ski resort located near Kirby, Ontario.

 Clarington is home to Darlington Provincial Park, which is located in Darlington.

 Bowmanville Zoo

 Clarington was home to the Bowmanville Zoo, until its closure in 2016.
 The Clarington Family Outdoor Adventure Park occupied the same property as the former Bowmanville Zoo lands for several years under the same ownership, until closure.
-As of 2022, the Township is working with volunteers at Valley 2000 to convert the Zoo grounds into a town park, with trails connection the surrounding housing areas.
+As of 2022, the Township is working with volunteers at Valley 2000 to convert the Zoo grounds into a town park, with trails connecting the surrounding housing areas.